pmagarill/Crowdfunding_ETL/README.md

 Convert the "contact_id" column to the integer type.
 Split each "name" column value into a first and a last name, and place each in a new column.
 Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.
-Check that your final DataFrame resembles the one in the following image:

-final contact DataFrame

 ### Create the Crowdfunding Database <a name="Create-the-Crowdfunding-Database"></a>
 Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..